-If you are looking for highly qualified cataract doctors in Pottstown, PA, or elsewhere in Berks County, Montgomery County, Schuylkill County, the skilled cataract specialists at Eye Consultants of Pennsylvania offer the latest advancements in cataract care and the highest levels of safety and comfort.
+If you are looking for highly qualified cataract doctors in Pottstown, PA, or elsewhere in Berks County, Montgomery County, Schuylkill County, Lebanon County, the skilled cataract specialists at Eye Consultants of Pennsylvania offer the latest advancements in cataract care and the highest levels of safety and comfort.

 Our cataract specialists are board certified by the American Board of Ophthalmology, fellowship-trained and utilize the most advanced specialized instruments and equipment to analyze and optimize the outcome of every cataract procedure.

 Mehul H. Nagarsheth, MD, who received his medical degree from Drexel University College of Medicine and completed his glaucoma fellowship at Tufts New England Eye Center and Ophthalmic Consultants of Boston.

 Abhishek Nemani, MD, who received his medical degree from the State University of New York Upstate Medical University in Syracuse and was fellowship-trained in at the prestigious Scheie Eye Institute at the University of Pennsylvania.

 Jonathan Primack, MD, who received his medical degree from Washington University School of Medicine and completed a Cornea, External Disease, and Refractive Surgery Fellowship at the Massachusetts Eye & Ear Infirmary at Harvard Medical School.

 The lens of the eye is made up mostly of water and protein.
 This protein works to keep the lens clear and transparent, allowing light to pass through the eye to the retina, where the images that we see are formed.

 As we age, the proteins may begin to clump together and cloud over a small area of the lens.
 This is called an age-related cataract.
 It may be mild, moderate, or severe.
 As time goes on, the cataract may cloud more of the lens.
 It may also become denser or more opaque, making it difficult for us to see clearly.